Completing Parent(s)/Guardian(s) details for the Base Tax Year and Current Tax Year (MOD JY) 106-07100080

 MOD JY for claim or reassessment between 1 September and 31 December

-Parent(s)/guardian(s) completing a MOD JY between 1 September and 31 December must provide details for:
+Parent(s)/guardian(s) completing a MOD JY between 1 September and 31 December are asked for details of:

 Parent(s)/guardian(s) may not have their current tax year income details.
-For example, income tax returns not lodged or Taxation Notice of Assessment (TNA) not yet received.
+For example, income tax returns not lodged or Notice of Assessment (NOA) not yet received.

 In this case the parent/guardian should provide:

-• an estimated date the TNA will be available
+- an estimated date the NOA will be available

 Note: this does not apply to MOD JY for YA claims for students who are FTB children.